New Pet Care Guide

 One of the first things that new pet parents usually want their pup or kitten to learn is how to use their toilet area properly – accidents sure aren’t fun to clean up!
 For dogs, begin with a consistent daily routine of wake, potty, eat, potty, play, potty, sleep (and repeat), bringing your pooch to their assigned potty area every hour or two and praising them lavishly when they’re successful.
 The same routine works for kittens, too!
 Because young kittens may not be able to make it to a box far away, however, have at least two litter boxes available on different levels, and make sure to use a natural, non-clumping litter; fragranced litters are often off-putting for our feline friends, and the clumping variety isn’t safe for young kittens to use.

 As any new kitten or puppy owner will soon realize, these energetic creatures can quickly transform into fuzzy mischief-makers without something to occupy their attention.
 Provide your four-legged friend with several short sessions of exercise daily, but remember to work their mental muscles too!
 For puppies, this might mean fetch, games of ‘chase me!’, and puppy play dates, as well as training sessions and teaching tricks.
+If you have to go out during the day but want your puppy or kitten to have some extra supervised playtime, you can always contact a pet sitter or dog walker to drop by.
 Our kitty friends often enjoy chasing prey-like toys (feathers and fuzzy mice work great!), outdoor outings on a leash and harness, and using rolling balls that dispense their food as they bat it around.

 Although some pet supplies are definitely a must for your new addition, what our pets truly need from us is our time, respect and loving attention.
 By giving your puppy or kitten those priceless gifts, you’re guaranteed to have a friend for life!